jieme198902/MultipleImageSelect/README.md

 ![Alt text](/screenshots/mis.gif)

-An android library that allows selection of multiple image2s from gallery.
-It shows an initial album (buckets) chooser and then image2s in selected album.
-Can limit the number of image2s that can be selected.
+An android library that allows selection of multiple images from gallery.
+It shows an initial album (buckets) chooser and then images in selected album.
+Can limit the number of images that can be selected.
 Can be used in apps with APK 11 onwards.

 Sample app can be found [here](https://github.com/darsh2/MultipleImageSelect/tree/master/sample)